ChessPiece21/UW-CulturalAnalytics/README.md

-# Cultural Analytics with Python
+# Cultural Analytics with Python & Jupyter Notebook
 Work for my Cultural Analytics class in Fall 2021.